List of Kamen Rider Ex-Aid characters: Kuroto Dan

-When the Bugsters take over Gemn Corp. and attempt to use Kamen Rider Chronicle to replace humanity with more of their kind, Poppy Pipopapo discovers she was born from Sakurako, who had hidden a Gamer Driver and the Proto Mighty Action X Origin Gashat as a failsafe, and uses the equipment to revive Kuroto as a Bugster with 99 lives.
-With his new lease on life, he christens himself "New Kuroto Dan" (新檀 黎斗, Shin Dan Kuroto) and joins forces with the Gamer Riders to exact revenge on Parad, revive Kiriya as a Bugster as well, and stop the Bugsters, with Pipopapo using Sakurako's memories to keep him in line.
+When the Bugsters take over Gemn Corp. and attempt to use Kamen Rider Chronicle to replace humanity with more of their kind, Poppy discovers she was born from Sakurako, who had hidden a Gamer Driver and the Proto Mighty Action X Origin Gashat as a failsafe, and uses the equipment to revive Kuroto as a Bugster with 99 lives.
+With his new lease on life, he christens himself "New Kuroto Dan" (新檀 黎斗, Shin Dan Kuroto) and joins forces with the Gamer Riders to exact revenge on Parad, revive Kiriya as a Bugster as well, and stop the Bugsters, with Poppy using Sakurako's memories to keep him in line.
 In the process, Kuroto discovers Masamune had manipulated him from the beginning and helps CR develop the Hyper Muteki Gashat so Emu can defeat Masamune and the Doctor Mighty XX Gashat to cure Bugster Virus victims and weaken Kamen Rider Chronicles final boss, Gamedeus, losing a majority of his lives in the process.
 While Kiriya has Kuroto arrested, the latter changes his name to "Kuroto Dan Shin" (檀 黎斗 神, Dan Kuroto Shin) (Note: In this case, Shin (神) is used as a Sino-Japanese reading of the kanji "god" (神, Kami).) to reflect his god complex and continues to advise CR until Masamune and Gamedeus are defeated.